himendersharma0712/CustomLLamaChatbot/README.md

 ## Acknowledgments

 This project uses the LLaMA language model developed by Meta.
-We would like to give credit to Meta for creating and releasing LLaMA, which serves as the foundation for this chatbot.
+I would like to give credit to Meta for creating and releasing LLaMA, which serves as the foundation for this chatbot.

 Check out the official LLaMA repository here: [Meta's LLaMA GitHub](https://github.com/facebookresearch/llama)